oracle/nosql-node-sdk/doc/guides/connect-cloud.md

 ## <a name="quickstart"></a>Example Quick Start

-The examples in the examples directory are configured to make it simple to connect and run against the Oracle NoSQL Database Cloud Service.
-Follow these steps.
-It is assumed that the SDK has been installed and will be found by the *node* command.
+The examples in the *examples* directory are configured to make it simple to connect and run against the Oracle NoSQL Database Cloud Service.
+Follow these steps:

 1. Acquire credentials.
 See [Acquire Credentials](#creds).
 You will need these:

 * Tenancy ID
 * User ID
-* API signing key (private key file in PEM format
+* API signing key (private key file in PEM format)
 * Fingerprint for the public key uploaded to the user's account
 * Private key pass phrase, needed only if the private key is encrypted